Table of Contents

 Keywords:

-Q2: How SIFT is used?
+Q2: How is SIFT used?

 Q3: How did they produce the letter dictionaries?